eniac/MimicNet/README.md

 # Getting Started

-If running on a GPU, make sure to set the `CUDA_HOME` path
+If running on a GPU, make sure to set the `CUDA_HOME` path (MimicNet currently supports CUDA 9.2)
 ```bash
 export CUDA_HOME=<PATH_TO_CUDA>
 ```